Tribhuwana Wijayatunggadewi: Later life

 Tribhuwana's reign ended as her mother Gayatri Rajapatni died in her retirement at a Buddhist monastery in 1350.
 Because she ruled Majapahit under Rajapatni's auspices to represent her, Queen Tribhuwana had to abdicate, and was obliged to relinquish her throne to her son.
 After her abdication, Tribhuwana did not retire completely, she was still actively involved in state affairs.
 During the reign of her son, King Hayam Wuruk, she was appointed for the second time as the Bhre Kahuripan, the ruler of Kahuripan coastal country, which was a Majapahit vital port during that time.
 She also became the member of Bhattara Saptaprabhu, the council of royal elders who offered advice to the king.

 Tribhuwana died later in her retirement residence in Majapahit.
 A grand royal mortuary Hindu cremation ceremony ensued.
 She was posthumously deified as Parvati in Rimbi temple, East Java.
 In Javanese devaraja culture, the monarch is believed to be the incarnation of a certain god, and after death their soul is believed to be united with that god, and revered as such in a temple, dedicated for the departed soul of the monarch.

-In popular culture

-Tribhuwana appears as downloadable content for the 4X video game Civilization VI, where she leads the Indonesian civilization, and is referred to by her birth name of Gitarja.

-Her leader bonus, Exalted Goddess of the Three Worlds, is the translation of her regnal name.